andreas-bylund/github-contribution-scraper/README.md

 + If the script have used all the API calls the script will go to sleep and wait until the script have API calls to use again.

 # Limitations
 + This scripts follows Github's API limitations.
 This means that the script can use as much as 60 requests per hour.
+But can go up to 5000 requests per hour if you authenticate yourself (authenticate functionality does not exists at the moment)
 # Example output
 ![Example output](http://andreasbylund.se/img/output_example.png)